Meet the Team at Girlings

 Clare has been involved in such cases as birth injuries (in particular cerebral palsy), fatalities, cosmetic surgery, sexual assaults by medical professionals, missed brain tumours, delay in diagnosing cancer, pressure sore cases, group actions against hospital trusts for poor care of elderly patients, inappropriate and/or delay in performing surgical procedures and failure to diagnose perforated bowel.
 Clare has a special interest in complex and high value brain injury cases, in particular those sustained by children at birth.

-Brian is an associate director at Girlings Personal Injury Claims, dealing with exclusively with accident claims.
+Brian is a Partner at Girlings Personal Injury Claims, dealing with clinical negligence claims.

 He joined Girlings in September 2000 as an executive in the claimant Personal Injury department.
 Prior to this, he enjoyed a successful ten year career in the insurance industry, working for syndicates of Lloyds of London, principally dealing with accident and injury claims.